-9.3.2.
+10.3.2.
 Use of proGlreg research in teaching

-Partners are encouraged to use the proGIreg project to support academic teaching.
+Partners are encouraged to use the proGlreg project to support academic teaching.
 Examples of use include:

-- Using the proGIreg project as examples within lectures - Using proGIreg as a focus of Masters and PhD theses
+- Using the proGlreg project as examples within lectures - Using proGlreg as a focus of Masters and PhD theses

-9.3.3.
+10.3.3.
 Academic events

-POLITO updates the academic events in Basecamp (listed in section 4.1) on Basecamp and ensures the dissemination tracker is completed so that WP6 has a record of events where proGlreg was presented (includes all methods of communicating about the project, whether in the form of a formal presentation, or through handing out flyers etc.).
+POLITO updates the academic events in Basecamp (listed in section 4.1) and ensures that the Scientific Publication record is completed so that WP6 has a record of events where proGlreg has been presented (includes all methods of communicating about the project, whether in the form of a formal presentation or through handing out flyers, etc.).

-9.4.
+10.4.
 Scientific journals